nautilor/python_language_translate/README.md

     $

 ### Arguments
-    -m / --main_language      Language you would like to translate from -f / --foreign_languate   Language you would like to translate to -c /  --content           The text tp tramslate
+    -l / --language           The language you want to translate to -c /  --content           The text to translate

-### Supported Languages [TO EXTEND]
-      'it': 'italian'
-      'en': 'english'
-      'fr': 'french'
-      'de': 'german'
-      'jp': 'japanese'
-      'es': 'spanish'
+>The language must be the 2 letter country code (EX: en, de, it)